 Reset Your Passwords

-If you think your device might have picked up some malware, it's smart to change your passwords right away.
+If you think your device might have picked up some malware, it's smart to change your passwords right away and a good way of doing that would be by using password generator tools.
 This means changing your email password first, then your Booking.com password.

 Even if everything seems fine, it’s a good idea to update your passwords regularly.
 Try making it a habit to do this whenever you update your property listing or at regular intervals.